Do you ever get the feeling that documentation isn’t all it’s cracked up to be?

 Source: User Story Mapping by Jeff Patton, with Peter Economy, 2014, p. xxi

-So, if you’d like a “quick” tour of user story mapping, then this blog post has got your back.
+So, if you’d like a “quick” tour of user story mapping, then this user story mapping guide has got your back.

 (If you’d like to know the complete ins and outs of story mapping, please read Jeff Patton’s book User Story Mapping, which is the inspiration behind this how-to.)